mlange-42/yarner/examples/features_demo/docs/README.md

 ## Rust code - macros and multiple files

-We create a file `src/main.rs` by using a code block named with prefix `file:`.
+We create a file `src/main.rs`, again by using a code block named with prefix `file:`.
 The function declarations called in `main` are drawn from multiple code blocks named `Functions`.

 ```rust
 //- file:src/main.rs